Waltham, Minnesota

-Waltham is a city in Waltham Township, Mower County, Minnesota, United States.
-The population was 151 at the 2010 census.
+Waltham is a city in Mower County, Minnesota, United States.
+The population was 164 at the 2020 census.

 History

-Waltham was platted in 1885, and named after Waltham, Massachusetts.
+Waltham was platted in 1885 and named after Waltham, Massachusetts.

 Geography

+The community is in northwestern Mower County, surrounded by Waltham and independent of it.
+Minnesota State Highway 56 runs along the eastern border of the city, leading north 5 mi to Hayfield and south the same distance to Brownsdale.
+Austin, the Mower county seat, is 15 mi to the southwest via MN 56 and Interstate 90.